chevereto/v4-docs/guides/docker/README.md

 make proxy EMAIL_HTTPS=mail@yourdomain.tld
 ```

 At `EMAIL_HTTPS` option pass your email.
-It is required for HTTPS certificate notifications.
+It is required for HTTPS certificate notifications

 ## Build Chevereto image

-This process builds the container image for the Chevereto application.
+This process builds the Chevereto container image.

 💡 Omit this step when using free edition as the image is available at [GHCR](https://github.com/chevereto/chevereto/pkgs/container/chevereto).